christianfl/Energize/README.md

 ## Features

-- Track your meals including macro- and micronutrients
+- Track your meals including calories, macro- and micronutrients
 - Use several databases (currently Open Food Facts and Swiss Nutrition Database) or create custom meals
 - Search meals by product name or just scan the EAN code
 - Get meal suggestions based on your last tracked meals